olehauge/training-with-ghidra/Hackadayu/session-three/files/README.md

 ## Finding the password
 I reversed the `gen_password` function in Python and gave it the `key` and `username` parameters: `1234` and `AAAABBBB`, which resulted in the password: `\xe7\xe7\xe7\xe7\xe8\xe8\xe8\xe8`.

 To get the success string from the program these values had to be in the files.
-To get the non-printable ASCII-characters in the file I used Pyhton:
+I used Pyhton to get the non-printable ASCII-characters in the password file:
 ```
 python -c 'print("\xe7\xe7\xe7\xe7\xe8\xe8\xe8\xe8")' > pword.z
 ```